Learning Features of Network Structures Using Graphlets: Conclusion

 \section{Conclusion}

-We proposed {\emph{gl2vec}} to classify static and temporal directed networks based on their topological structure.
-Experiments with real-world datasets showed that both temporal and static graphlets are important for network type classification and subgraph identification.
-Furthermore, we have illustrated that concatenating these two embedding with many state-of-the-art methods yield the best accuracy for real-world applications such as identifying network types, predicting community ID for subgraphs and detecting mobile phone users based on their app-switching behaviors.
+We presented two novel graphlet-based technologies, \emph{gl2vec} for network embedding and \emph{gl-DCNN} for diffusion-convolutional neural networks.
+We have shown that the features learned from graphlets can significantly improve the performance of state-of-the-art methods in network analysis.
+Firstly, examined the utility of {\emph{gl2vec}} by using its features in different network classification tasks for both static and temporal directed networks and found that concatenating \emph{gl2vec} with many state-of-the-art methods yields the best accuracy for real-world applications such as identifying network types, predicting community ID for subgraphs and detecting mobile phone users based on their app-switching behaviors.
+Secondly, we showed that additional node attributes learned from graphlet features can significantly improve the performance of DCNN, especially in graph classification.
 In future work, we will investigate if graphlet census information can serve as features for nodes in a network.
-Specifically, we will investigate whether embedding nodes with the numbers of graphlets that it belongs to in a network can improve node and network classification.
+Specifically, we will investigate whether embedding each node with the numbers of graphlets that it belongs to in a network can improve node and network classification further.

+\begin{IEEEbiography}[{ }]{Kun Tu} holds a Ph.D.
+(2019) in Computer Science from the University of Massachusetts Amherst.
+He is currently working as a Machine Learning Scientist, designing and developing machine learning models based on large scale industry problems and deploying those models in parallel.
+His researching interest focuses on Network Science, Machine Learning and Big Data.